-- The curriculum at the Limes has been designed to meet the diverse needs of our learning community, key experiences are offered to all children, inclusion is at the heart of our practice and all children are supported to join in with all curriculum experiences. - Class teams reflect on and respond to children's learning in the moment and on a daily basis to inform future planning. - Weekly plans are made for the coming week basd on our curriculum, as well as practitioners responding in the moment to children's prior learning, interests and strengths. - Through ongoing whole setting meetings/training. - These plans for both the inside and outside learning environments take into account children's different learning styles.
+- The curriculum at St Werburghs Park has been designed to meet the diverse needs of our learning community, key experiences are offered to all children, inclusion is at the heart of our practice and all children are supported to join in with all curriculum experiences.
+Experiences are open ended and flexible allowing access to all children. - Class teams reflect on and respond to children's learning in the moment and on a daily basis to inform future planning. - Weekly plans are made for the coming week based on our curriculum, as well as practitioners responding in the moment to children's prior learning, interests and strengths. - Through ongoing whole setting meetings/training.

+• These plans for both the inside and outside learning environments take into account children's different learning styles.